 If you feel overwhelmed by the thought of meditation I want to gently remind you that anyone can meditate. please now that even if on the inside your thoughts are racing and you don’t think you can find peace, just the attempt at meditation will reap benefits.

-I frequently mention Yoga as a self-care modality that can be included with medication and with meditation when managing anxiety.
-Yoga has been clinically proven to help reduce the symptoms anxiety
+I frequently mention Yoga as a self-care modality that can be included with with meditation when managing anxiety.
+Yoga has been clinically proven to help reduce the symptoms of anxiety.

-One of the important aspects of Yoga that can help alleviate anxiety is the focus on breath work. individuals suffering from anxiety often have little to no awareness of how they breathe on a regular basis.
+One of the important aspects of Yoga that can help alleviate anxiety is the focus on breath work.
+Individuals suffering from anxiety often have little to no awareness of how they breathe on a regular basis.
 Because they tend to breathe in a shallow manner they often don’t realize that they set the stage for anxiety attacks.
 The practice of yoga can help those suffering from anxiety learn how to work with their chest and their belly to breathe effectively in order to reduce the pulse.
-In this way is how yoga will help reduce anxiety in the immediate.

 If you are considering using aromatherapy, I recommend diluting essential oils and a high quality carrier oil and using a roller bottle.
 This makes carrying aromatherapy with you throughout the day much easier and less messy. this also allows for a very light application if you’re wanting to keep the smell in a limited area.